 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > System Tools > LED Control. - 3.
-Tick the Night Mode checkbox. - 4.
-Specify a time period in the LED Off Time as needed, and the LEDs will be off during this period.
+Go to Advanced > System Tools > System Parameters. - 3.
+In the LED Control section, tick the Enable Night Mode checkbox.

+4. Specify a time period in the Night Mode Period as needed, and the LEDs will be off during this period.

-15. 3.
+13. 3.
 Test the Network Connectivity